syncfusion-content/maui-docs/MAUI/Chat/attachment-button.md

 ## Attachment button template

-In SfChat, you can load custom view or buttons as attachment button using `SfChat.AttachmentButtonTemplate` property.
+In SfChat, you can load custom view or buttons as attachment button using `AttachmentButtonTemplate` property.
 You can also specify the width of your template view to load more than one button.

 {% tabs %}
 {% highlight xaml hl_lines="15" %}